kwekuboateng/myprofile/README.md

-# myprofile
+# Profile about

-# You can clone this profile app and modify any how you like
+You can clone this profile app and modify any how you like

-# after cloning
+after cloning

-# npm install
+ npm install
-# npm run dev
+ npm run dev